benyamindsmith/RKaggle/README.md

 - `.parquet`
 - `.ods`

+## References

+1. Akhtar et al. (2024).
+Croissant: A Metadata Format for ML-Ready Datasets.
+Proceedings of the Eighth Workshop on Data Management for End-To-End Machine Learning, 4, 1–6. https://doi.org/10.1145/3650203.3663326

 ## Acknowledgements

 The [TidyTuesday project](https://github.com/rfordatascience/tidytuesday) from where I based the code for this package on initially.